1300 088 065

 There are a few steps in withdrawing your voluntary superannuation contributions from your fund, and your first point of call is actually the ATO—not your superannuation fund.

-The steps in withdrawing your money contributed to the FHSSS are:
+The steps to withdraw your money contributed to the FHSSS are:

 1. Apply to the Commission of Taxation for the ‘FHSSS determination and release’ via your myGov account.